 In 2005 the inaugural Impact A Hero Weekend was held in Sugar Land, Texas.
 It was the beginning of a grass roots effort by Impact A Hero to provide a network of much needed continuous emotional and financial support services to our wounded heroes

-The IAH Weekend brings severely-wounded heroes from post 9/11 combat and their families, together with contributors and supporters for events consisting of:
+The IAH Weekend brings severely wounded heroes from post 9/11 combat and their families and caregivers together with the community for events consisting of:

 The weekend provides our veterans a chance to bond with other wounded veterans.
 They are able to relax and emotionally recharge as they connect with people who are also healing and recovering.
 The Houston community also has a unique opportunity to personally thank our heroes for their service and sacrifice, providing valuable and tangible support for their healing journey.

-Impact A Hero is an organization committed to help severely wounded heroes who have fought and sacrificed so much for our country – you, me and our future.
+Impact A Hero is an organization committed to help severely wounded heroes who have fought and sacrificed so much for our country.
 IAH receives support by the dedication and commitment of our corporate sponsors, individual supporters as well as our volunteers.
+Because Impact a Hero is concerned with supporting whole families, we encourage you to get your whole family invovled in our events, too!

 “Volunteers commit a huge amount of time, energy and talent to Impact A Hero.
 They are the cornerstone of the organization.” – Dick Lynch.